Linjesender: Similar systems

 Similar systems were used in Germany, where it was called "Drahtfunk" ("wire radio") and in Switzerland, where it was called "Telefonrundspruch" ("telephone broadcast"), both of these systems used domestic telephone lines.
 In some countries occupied by Germany during the Second World War these systems entirely replaced conventional broadcasting.
 In the Netherlands all standard receivers were confiscated and replaced with wire-only sets (Draadomroep) as these could receive local and German broadcasts but not enemy stations such as the BBC.
 Wire broadcast systems were also deployed in parts of the USSR.

 In the 1930s some towns in Great Britain used wire broadcasting experimentally either over dedicated cables (sometimes as baseband audio) or through power lines.
 However as the coverage of conventional broadcast stations improved the popularity of these "radio relay" or "rediffusion" systems waned and local councils were often hostile to their installation.

-USSR/Russian Federation
+Russia

 In the former Soviet Union, cable radio was popular and Radio Rossii is reported to have had as many as forty million listeners.

 Initially the system had one channel that was transmitted as direct audio.
 The wires and plugs for the system were the same as for standard power wires and plugs which could cause receivers to burn out by attaching to mains socket.
 During World War II, all RF receivers were confiscated, but cable radio continued operating and, in particular, was used to transmit warnings of aerial bombing.
 The 1960s saw an enhancement with the addition of two additional channels, using AM on carrier frequencies of 78 and 120 kHz.
 The installation of this system became mandatory for all new buildings.
 The system, along with usual broadcasting, was created to inform people of emergencies.